SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/cf/install-mock-server-cf.md

     - add the below code snippet to the **resources** section
         ```yaml
-        - name: incidents-messaging
+        - name: inicdent-management-messaging
           type: org.cloudfoundry.existing-service
         ```

     - - Adds the below entry in the `requires` section of `mock-srv` module

         ```yaml
-            - name: incidents-messaging
+            - name: inicdent-management-messaging
         ```

 4. In the project folder, right-click the **mta.yaml** file and choose **Build MTA Project**.